Books on Demand

 More and more enterprises are discovering that the cost of open source development is a fraction of the cost of building from scratch, even when they need a custom solution.
 A new publishing tool from Books on Demand (BoD) is a perfect example.

 Books on Demand (BoD), the leading provider of self-publishing and print-on-demand services in Germany, wanted to address the growing market of readers on the go.
-According to the iDate DigiWorld Yearbook, the e-book market in Germany will be worth EUR 389m in 2015 — more than double its value in 2012.
+According to the iDate DigiWorld Yearbook, the e-book market in Germany was worth EUR 389m in 2015 — more than double its value in 2012.
 The e-book market already accounts for 4.5% of book sales in developed countries.

-"EasyEditor is a clever solution that makes sure the author doesn’t run into any nasty surprises when formatting." says Literaturcafe.de
+"EasyEditor is a clever solution that makes sure the author doesn’t run into any nasty surprises when formatting."
+Literaturcafe.de

 This open source solution is good for BoD's bottom line because it gives them total ownership of the code with no licensing fees.